jdlib/deepdive/README.md

 provides a fluent API to state assertions.
 But it goes beyond those libraries
 - by allowing to *dive deep*, i.e. going back and forth between different assertion objects,
-- providing *not*-mode to easily negate any assertion provided by the API
+- providing *not*-mode to easily negate any assertion provided by the API,
-- therefore resulting in a small library (~250K) with great assertion power .
+- therefore resulting in a small library (~250K) with great assertion power.

 For further details please dive into [Motivation.md](Motivation.md).